chises/ha-oilfox/README.md

 # ha-oilfox
 HomeAssistant Sensor for OilFox using the official customer API.

-In my Setup (Home Assistant 2022.9.4) this component is working but it should ne used with caution as his is my first homeassistant component and pyhton project at all.

 If you habe some problems or ideas just let me know!

 ## Setup